retorillo/path-interop/README.md

 ## clone

-Creates a new PathInterop that is a copy of the current instance.
+Creates a new object that is a copy of the current instance.

 ```javascript
 var p1 = require('path-interop');